THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

 3. Execute and make adjustments to get predictable results

-Let’s look at the first of the three important areas that can cause failure right from the start, setting expectations for an effective planning session and focusing on the right things.
+Let’s look at the first of the three important areas that can cause failure from the start: setting expectations for an effective planning session and focusing on the right things.

 Determine who is going to be in the session.
-Make sure you get the dates for the session on everyone’s calendar so they can attend the session and let them know how important the session is and that you expect them to be there and participate 120%.
+Make sure you get the dates for the session on everyone’s calendar so they can attend the session.
+Let them know how important the session is and that you expect them to be there and participate 120%.

-Assign responsibilities to each of the team members to make it a successful session.
-Choose a Sergeant at Arms, time keeper, note keeper, someone to keep the team on track when they go off on a tangent or down a rabbit hole too deep.
+Assign responsibilities to each team member to make it a successful session.
+Choose a Sergeant at Arms, timekeeper, note keeper, someone to keep the team on track when they go off on a tangent or down a rabbit hole too deep.

 Determine who the right person is to facilitate the session.
-It’s not always the CEO and has to be someone that has the skills to flush out the salient points of a discussion and keep the team on track and moving forward at the right level conducive to planning.
+It’s not always the CEO; it has to be someone who has the skills to flush out the salient points of a discussion and keep the team on track and moving forward at the right level conducive to planning.

 Plan on some team-building activities or dinners in the evening.
-It’s a great opportunity to strengthen the team and discuss the day’s work in a relaxed casual environment.
+This is a great opportunity to strengthen the team and discuss the day’s work in a relaxed, casual environment.

-Customize the agenda for the session and distribute it beforehand.
-Make sure you time it out and allocate sufficient time for important conversations and key strategic items.
+Customize and distribute the agenda for the session beforehand.
+Time it out and allocate sufficient time for important conversations and key strategic items.

-You need to paint the big picture for the team.
+It would be best if you painted the big picture for the team.
 Remind them that annual planning is a process, not an event.
-Just because we spend two or three days together does not mean the work is done and we can stop there.
+Even though we spent two or three days together, the work still needed to be done, and we could stop there.

 Stay out of the operational weeds.
 Leave that for when you return to the office.

-Spend time reviewing your long-term goal, or BHAG Big Hairy Audacious Goal if you have one.
+If you have one, spend time reviewing your long-term goal or BHAG Big Hairy Audacious Goal.
 Spend time reviewing your Winning Moves and be prepared to speak to them and discuss the assumptions that have been validated and what to work on next.
-Spend some time looking at your sandbox and core customer to see if anything has changed.
+Review your sandbox and core customer to see if anything has changed.

-Leaders should do some pre-planning with their teams and gather the necessary data to bring the planning session.
-The more pre-planning that is done in advance, the more efficient and effective the session will be.
+Leaders should do some pre-planning with their teams and gather the necessary data to conduct the planning session.
+The more pre-planning done in advance, the more efficient and effective the session will be.

 Download Rhythm for OKRs: Simplify Your OKR Process